trauma-informed healing

 You may struggle to see your body in a balanced or neutral way, regardless of external feedback.

-WHAT THERAPY DOESWhat support for eating disorders can look like
+What support for eating disorders can look like

 Therapy provides a steady, non-judgmental space to explore your relationship with food, body image, and control at a pace that feels safe.
 The focus is not on quick fixes, but on understanding the emotional patterns that keep the cycle going.